Align portfolio or project with Sustainable Development Goals, Targets & Indicators

-Businesses cannot thrive in a world of poverty, inequality, unrest, and environmental stress.
+Businesses cannot thrive in poverty, inequality, unrest, and environmental stress.
 The SDGs are anticipated to generate at least US$12 trillion worth of market opportunities by 2030, which makes a strong business case for investing in opportunities aligned with the SDGs for investors and businesses.

 To help you achieve those goals, here are the 4 actionable tips for selecting the right outcomes, metrics and aligning them to SDG:

-- Social Value International (in short referred to as S-V-I) is changing how society accounts for value through principles, practice, people, and power.
-Their seven principles guide businesses, investors, and accelerators on aligning social value in decision making.
-According to Social Value International’s principals “Involve Stakeholders” and “Understand what changes,” you should talk to your beneficiaries and identify what they consider as material outcomes.
+- Social Value International (in short, S-V-I) is changing how society accounts for value through principles, practice, people, and power.
+Their seven principles guide businesses, investors, and accelerators in aligning social value in decision-making.
+According to Social Value International’s principles of “Involve Stakeholders” and “Understand what changes,” you should talk to your beneficiaries and identify what they consider material outcomes.
 Then, explore how the outcomes are linked to each other and develop indicators to measure if the outcome has occurred and how much of the outcome.

-- Before developing your indicators, before creating any bespoke metrics, take a look at the IRIS+ standard developed by the Global Impact Investing Network.
-IRIS+ has a catalog with generally accepted output and outcome metrics that are already aligned to SDG and categorized by impact areas such as Agriculture, Climate, Education, and many more.
+- Before you develop your indicators, before creating any bespoke metrics, please take a look at the IRIS+ standard developed by the Global Impact Investing Network.
+IRIS+ has a catalog with generally accepted output and outcome metrics already aligned to SDG and categorized by impact areas such as Agriculture, Climate, Education, and many more.
 Chances are 40% to 50% of your metrics needs will be covered by IRIS+, and even if you have to create the rest of the metrics as custom, you will have a better idea of how to define them.

-This initiative is focusing on generating and leveraging private sector capital in delivering Sustainable Development Goals.
+This initiative focuses on generating and leveraging private sector capital in delivering Sustainable Development Goals.
 SDG Impact is in the process of refining the “SDG Impact Practice Assurance Standards for Private Equity Funds,” which include:

 - The Practice Assurance Standard for Private Equity